RELATES TO: KRS 13B, 45.237, 205.231, 7 C.F.R. 273.15

 (b) By a hearing officer assigned by the Division of Administrative Hearings, Families and Children Administrative Hearings Branch; and

-(c) 1.
-At the local office administering the benefits of the appellant; or
+1. The local office administering the benefits of the appellant; or

 2. An alternate site, if the appellant: